sajidhamdard/learnjavascript/Exercises-And-Solutions/exercises/02-basic-knowledge-exercise.md

 ### Question 10

-Write in your own language.
-What is JavaScript?
-Explain in detail.
+In your own words, explain what JavaScript is in detail.